ciqueira/MCNexus/README.md

 # Nexus
 ## Distribution and Licensing Infrastructure

 Nexus is a unified system to automate the distribution, licensing, and installation of OFX plugins.
-The platform connects the registration, sales, or sign-up workflow directly to the end-user's machine.
+The platform connects the registration, sales, or distribution workflow directly to the end-user's machine — supporting both commercial products with key-protected activation and open-source projects without third-party licensing dependencies.

 ### Key Features & Highlights